TotalNoob1/AI-Final-Project-/README.md

     ```
     I added two extra lines to show that it is working, but you should remove those once you confirm that it is.
 They are in gesture_control.
 ## TODO
 There are still bugs throughout the program and improvements to be made, and I am going to be fixing them as the week goes by.
 Though I won't say no to any help.
 We are still have to connect this to the virtual simulator.
-I can do it, but like I said I would say no to help.
+I can do it, but like I said I would not say no to help.